4lgn/redux-flow/README.md

 [![npm](https://img.shields.io/npm/dm/redux-flow.svg)](https://www.npmjs.com/package/redux-flow)

-`redux-flow` is an opinionated Redux library to manage your synhronous and asynchronous data flow, aiming to reduce the usual boilerplate as much as possible.
+`redux-flow` is an opinionated Redux library to manage your synchronous and asynchronous data flow, aiming to reduce the usual boilerplate as much as possible.

 The mental model is a combination of the ["ducks" pattern](https://github.com/erikras/ducks-modular-redux) and the Unix philosophy of "Do One Thing and Do It Well".
 This library is probably not able to do _everything_ that Redux does (without excessive hacking), but in 90% of cases it does just enough.
 The last 10% will never be supported if it hinders usability and simplicity.